MicrosoftDocs/m365copilot-docs/docs/ecosystem.md

 ---
 title: Microsoft Copilot in the Microsoft 365 ecosystem
-description: A plugin or connector written for Copilot will run across the Microsoft 365 ecosystem.
+description: A plugin or connector written for Copilot runs across the Microsoft 365 ecosystem.
 Learn how to use the Microsoft 365 ecosystem to extend the reach of your apps, services, and data.
 author: erikadoyle
 ms.author: edoyle
 ms.topic: overview